 If the previously mentioned treatments are insufficient to attain continence, pharmacotherapy is indicated.

 Anticholinergics have proven to be an effective first-line treatment for nocturnal enuresis in children.
-When behavioral therapy or physiotherapy fail to improve diurnal incontinence caused by voiding dysfunction, anticholinergics (oxybutynin and tolterodine) may help31,32.
+When behavioral therapy or physiotherapy fail to improve diurnal incontinence caused by voiding dysfunction, anticholinergics (oxybutynin, tolterodine and solifenacin) may help31,32.

 Antimuscarinic agents36,37 inhibit the overactive detrusor muscle by blocking acetylcholine receptors.
 However, the most frequent adverse effects of these medications are dry mouth, constipation, and impaired vision, all of which can impair compliance.
 Besides sympathetic system activation with facial flushing, heat stroke, tachycardia, sleepiness, or headache, patients may also exhibit psychological or personality abnormalities.
 The course of treatment lasts 6 - 12 months, and the dosage should be gradually reduced.